Bachelor of Arts (BA) in Home Science Career Path

 A Bachelor of Arts in Home Science program typically provides students with a wide range of knowledge and skills, including:

-• Knowledge of the principles and practices of home management and maintenance, including budgeting, cleaning, and organization.
+• Knowledge of home management and maintenance principles and practices, including budgeting, cleaning, and organization.

-• Knowledge of human development, including the physical, cognitive, and emotional development of individuals throughout their lifespan.
+• Knowledge of human development, including individuals' physical, cognitive, and emotional development throughout their lifespan.

-• Knowledge of textile science, including the properties, production, and uses of textiles.
+• Knowledge of textile science, including textiles' properties, production, and uses.

-• Knowledge of food science, including the scientific principles involved in the production, preservation, and preparation of food.
+• Knowledge of food science, including the scientific principles involved in producing, preserving, and preparing food.

-• Knowledge of nutrition, including the principles of nutrition and the role of nutrients in maintaining health.
+• Knowledge of nutrition, including nutrition principles and the role of nutrients in maintaining health.

-• Knowledge of interior design, including the principles of design and the use of color, light, and space in creating functional and aesthetically pleasing interior spaces.
+• Knowledge of interior design, including design principles and using color, light, and space in creating functional and aesthetically pleasing interior spaces.

 • Knowledge of child development, including the physical, cognitive, and emotional development of children from birth to adolescence.